How To Know if Writing is a Good Career Path For You.

 Be honest with yourself; if your answer is yes, please allow me to save you a lot of time, grief, trouble, and heartache.
 If nobody dared to tell you yet, let me be the first to say you’re not a writer, so you might as well stop wasting your time reading this article and consider a career as a film producer rather than a writer.

 The bottom line is WRITERS WRITE!
-Writers have a passion for writing; they need to paint pictures with words, create characters and spend hours, days, weeks, months, and years agonizing over all the details that make it a pretty picture.
+Writers have a passion for writing; they need to paint pictures with words, create characters, and spend hours, days, weeks, months, and years agonizing over all the details that make it a pretty picture.
 Calling yourself a writer simply by telling a true writer your thoughts and ideas would be the same as telling a painter what colors to use and where to place them on the canvas.
 Would that make a good painting?
-No. What makes a good painting is the brush strokes and the particular composition of colors on the pallet and, in more layman’s terms, that unique skill and touch the painter brings to the painting.
+No. What makes a good painting is the brush strokes and the particular composition of colors on the pallet and, in layman’s terms, that unique skill and touch the painter brings to the painting.

-By now, I’m sure you’re full of ideas, and you already imagine camera set-ups and actor blocking.
+By now, I’m sure you’re full of ideas and already imagine camera set-ups and actor blocking.
 You know your main character’s dialogue, and you’re dying to write it down, but do yourself a favor and hold off.
 Let that information and creativity stew for a little longer.
 Instead, write a one-page description of your first, second and third act.
 Then take each act and break it down into more detail with a skeleton outline.
 Again, be brief in your description.
 Don’t commit to any details just yet.
 You’ll be surprised at the changes that will take place in your story.